galacticpuzzlehunt/gph-site/README.md

   + The unlock threshold for each puzzle is defined in its database entry.
 Most other parameters and logic are in `hunt_config.py`.
 You will probably just have to edit these case by case, but note that e.g. it is not necessary to make code changes in order to update puzzle unlock thresholds.

-- ...enable the story / updates / wrapup page?
+- ...enable the story or wrapup page?

   + In addition to making the necessary template changes, in order to make these pages visible, you have to set the `*_PAGE_VISIBLE` flags in `hunt_config.py` to true.

 - ...do analysis of what teams do during the hunt?

-  + Go to `/bridge` to download a hint log, guess log, and puzzle log.
+  + Use the shortcuts menu to download a hint log, guess log, and puzzle log.
 The first two are generated from the database; the latter from whatever calls `messaging.log_puzzle_info`.
 For example, if you have a puzzle that's a game, you can set up an endpoint to log whenever a team wins.
 You can also set up whatever additional logs you wish (and if you want, expose them using a new view over the bridge).
 Then you can write your own scripts or spreadsheets to analyze them.

 - ...time zones?

   + For reasons that I'm sure made sense at the time (heh), Django stores timestamps as UTC in the database and converts them to the currently set time zone (i.e. Eastern) when _rendering templates_.
 This means that you don't need to worry if you include a timestamp in a template file, but if you're trying to render it in Python (_including_ in `templatetags/`), you may have to adjust its time zone explicitly to prevent it from showing as UTC.

+- ...issue errata?

+  + Errata are stored in the database.
+You can go to `/errata` as a superuser to create one.
+Errata can be shown on the puzzle page, the top-level updates page, or both; you can also create a general announcement that's not associated with a puzzle.
+If you save an erratum as unpublished, you can see how it looks before revealing it to solvers.
+The updates page won't be available to solvers until there's something they can see there.

+- ...answer hints?

+  + You can find the hint interface at `/hints`, through links in Discord hint messages, or via the red hint icon that appears for superusers browsing the site when there are unanswered hints.
+The interface lets you claim a hint, write a response, and send it off to the team.
+If a hint is marked as obsolete, that means the team solved the puzzle while it was open; if refunded, then the responder decided not to charge them a hint token.
+If a hint is a followup, that means it's part of a conversation thread with the team and doesn't cost a token either.

+- ... use websockets?

+  + We now have somewhat experimental websocket support!
+Take a look at the consumer classes in `messaging.py`; there are prototypes for two-way communication with a single browser tab, or for broadcasting to all members of a team or all logged-in admins.
+If you want something different, say for a "Teamwork Time" puzzle where team members interact with each other, it shouldn't be hard to add.
+Then add your consumer to `routing.py` and use `openSocket` in JS to connect to it.

 # Repository Details

 The GPH server is built on Django.
 We use Ansible to manage deploys to our cloud VMs and nginx as the web server in production, but you're free to use whatever web server setup makes sense for you.
-In the past, we have also used Redis for high-performance caching.

 - `db.sqlite3`: This is the database used by Django.
 An empty one is automatically created if you start the server without it, but for testing many features, you may wish to get one with teams, puzzles, etc. populated.
 - `manage.py`: This is Django's way of administering the server from the command line.
 It includes help features that will tell you the things it can do.
 Common commands are `createsuperuser`, `shell`/`dbshell`, `migrate`/`makemigrations`, and `runserver`.
 There are also custom commands, defined in `puzzles/management/commands`.